 They started the franchise-route in 2012 with 6 stores in Pune but it was as you can say ill-timed, it turned out to be an enormous debacle.

 The major reasons behind the fiasco were the constant clashes among the franchises and also owing to the fact that Faaso’s was not a big brand as of yet.

-So they dropped the idea of franchising altogether and looked for a solution which was much more viable and didn’t result in a total letdown.
-(The 6 stores which started the franchising model still operate but under a different name –Eatsome.)
+So they dropped the idea of franchising altogether and looked for a solution that was much more viable and didn’t result in a total letdown.
+(The 6 stores which started the franchising model still operate but under a different name –Eat some.)

-Their failure was not to last as later on, Jaydeep came up with a dazzling idea of ‘Entrepreneur in Residence’ program!
+Their failure was not to last as later on, Jaydeep came up with a dazzling idea for the ‘Entrepreneur in Residence’ program!

 - Other than that; Faaso’s has also gone into an expansion extravaganza and is opening a new store basically every month!
-It is also in the process of expanding the lot to another 12 cities and 200 fulfilment centres by the end of 2016.
+It is also in the process of expanding the lot to another 12 cities and 200 fulfillment centers by the end of 2016.

 - Today, the company generates about 10,000 orders per day and has received about 80,000 of the orders via the app.
 By the year-end, the company aims to triple this figure!
 The start-up is expecting to cross Rs.
 100 Cr. in revenue by March 2016.
 Also, by crossing the Rs.450 Cr. mark, the company also aims to break even by March 2018.
 Recently, the company raised a sum of $20 million (over INR 120 crore) from Sequoia Capital & Lightbox Ventures.